chlorwu/particle-in-field-sim/README.md

 1. Input things into the field first, the graph doesn't show up unless you do.
 2. Scroll to zoom in/out.
 Drag to rotate field.
 3. You must click "start" for the particle to start moving.
 The particle accelerates pretty fast, so it'll move out of screen after a few steps unless you can catch up by zooming out.
 4. The particle's mass + charge are hard-coded but really didn't have to be.
-They could've been user-inputtable too.
+I got lazy.

 CHLOE'S NOTES:
 1. *blood, sweat, tears*